How Much Does it Cost to Catch a Cheating Partner?

 Is your vehicle being tracked?

-Tracking devices in vehicles are increasingly common and may be used in private investigations, disputes, or even domestic abuse scenarios.
-These devices can be placed externally or internally in a matter of seconds and may operate for weeks or months depending on their battery size and sophistication.
+Tracking devices in vehicles are increasingly common in private investigations, disputes, or even domestic abuse scenarios.
+They can be placed externally or internally in seconds and may operate for weeks or months depending on the battery.
+Microphones hidden in vehicles can also record conversations.
+A thorough sweep checks all likely concealment points.

 Preventing Future Surveillance